 They are called burnt ends because the meat has been cooked to charring on the exterior.
 Burnt ends, however, are not burned.

-Should You Try Burnt Ends?
+How Do You Tenderize Burnt Ends?